 26. Check Your Tax Preparer’s Work

-If you don't want to prepare your own tax return or use the available software or electronic methods, you can use the services of an accountant or other human tax preparer.
-But you don't get off the hook if they make mistakes or try to claim excessive deductions for you.
+If you use an accountant or other human tax preparer, remain vigilant.
+The IRS won’t let you off the hook if the preparer makes mistakes or tries to claim excessive deductions for you.

-In addition, a tax preparer should sign their name on your return.
-"If your tax preparer will not sign their name, you should walk away," Rosen said.
-"That means they are hiding from something, and it is a sign you need to worry.
-Make sure, in addition, that the tax preparer you go to has a good reputation.
-You do not want to be audited because you had a questionable tax preparer."
+In addition, a tax preparer should sign his name on your return.
+“If your tax preparer will not sign their name, you should walk away,” Rosen said.
+“That means they are hiding from something, and it is a sign you need to worry.”

 27. Don’t Fall for Tax Scams

-- Call to demand immediate payment, nor will the IRS call about taxes owed without first having mailed you a bill
+- Call about taxes owed without first having mailed you a bill

-- Demand that you pay taxes without giving you the opportunity to question or appeal the amount they say you owe
+- Demand that you pay taxes without giving you the opportunity to question or appeal the amount the IRS says you owe

 - Require you to use a specific payment method for your taxes, such as a prepaid debit card